woz07/liteconfig/README.md

 # liteconfig
-Light weight configuration management system for Java
+Light weight configuration management system for Java and Kotlin